idanmiara/ordered-set/README.md

 ## Installation

-`ordered_set` is available on PyPI and packaged as a wheel.
+`stableset` is available on PyPI and packaged as a wheel.
 You can list it as a dependency of your project, in whatever form that takes.

 To install it into your current Python environment:

-    pip install ordered-set
+    pip install stableset

 To install the code for development, after checking out the repository: